 MORE THAN 5 MILLION HAVE VISITED THE WEBSITE

 ROR’S proof of concept is its audience from all over the nation and the world.
-The website is a recovery portal for unbiased, reliable behavior and process addiction information, daily news relevant to recovery issues, daily recovery support, and original content by addiction professionals and those who have traveled the recovery journey.
+The website is a recovery portal for unbiased, reliable behavior and process addiction information, daily recovery support, and original content by addiction professionals and those who have traveled the recovery journey.